myllynen/rhel-ansible-roles/roles/splunk_forwarder/README.md

 # Local 'splunk' user UID to use.
 A local user
 # will be created if no local/remote user exists
+# Set to undefined/none to create system account
 splunk_user_uid: 4445
 # This should come from vault
 #splunk_user_password_hash: